BugBunny/convertCMC/README.md

 CMCs (i.e. dates coded as months since the start of the year 1900), are widely used by the *Demographic and Health Surveys* program and others.

-`convertCMC` randomly imputes an exact day of the month to each date.
+`convertCMC` can randomly impute an exact day of the month to each date.
 This avoids (at least in aggregate) the biases that can arise when doing arithmetic with CMCs.
 For example, a child that was born in January 2013, whose mother was interviewed in January 2018, may have been either 4 or 5 completed years old at that time depending on whether the mother was interviewed before or after the child's birthday.

 `convertCMC` takes into account the length of each month and knows about leap years.

-N.B.
-The current release of `convertCMC` does **not** address the situation in which two CMCs are being differenced that are the same.
-If the day of the month of each date is imputed independently, they can end up sequenced in either order, when this may be impossible in reality (e.g. a liveborn child cannot die any earlier in the month than his or her birthday).
+The currrent release of `convertCMC' has two flavours.
+The `convertCMC' command converts a list of variables containing CMC codes to Stata dates *in situ*, imputing day of the month.
+It does not allow `if' or `in'.
+The `convertCMC' `egen' function generates a new variable containing a Stata date from a single CMC code.
+It allows both `if' or `in'.
+Moreover, it provides the option to calculate an exact date, rather than imputing  day of the month, if the days have been recorded and are supplied to it in a second variable.

+The `convertCMC' `egen' function can also address the situation in which the day imputed for a CMC code is potentially constrained by another date falling in the same month.
+For example, children born in the month that their mother is interviewed must have been born by the interview date to get reported.
+Similarly, neonates cannot die before their birthday.
+Variables containing Stata dates with the potential to impose such upper and lower bounds on day of the month can be provided as options to the `convertCMC' `egen' function, which will then ensure that the imputed dates are feasible.

 `convertCMC` can be installed from within *Stata* by:
 ```